Hiyasr/Credit/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project includes materials provided by CS50.
+For more information on the CS50 course and its licensing, visit [cs50.harvard.edu](https://cs50.harvard.edu).

 ## Acknowledgements